 While periodontal disease is not curable, it can be stabilized with the right treatment and thorough and consistent home care.
 Once you have been diagnosed with periodontal disease, the first step will be to have a deep cleaning (scaling and root planning).

-Once the right and left side of your mouth have been cleaned, we recommend you come back for periodontal maintenance appointments every four months instead of every six months to help keep your periodontal disease stable.
-With meticulous home care and regular dental cleanings, you can arrest the disease, and it can remain stable the rest of your life.
+Once the right and left side of your mouth has been cleaned, we recommend you come back for periodontal maintenance appointments every four months instead of every six months to help keep your periodontal disease stable.
+With meticulous home care, dental cleanings and check-up with your dentist in Lincoln, NE, you can arrest the disease, and it can remain stable the rest of your life.

 Decreasing Overall Inflammation and Keeping Periodontal Disease in Remission Status

 Periodontal disease is a serious condition that can warn dentists that Active Inflammation is happening which may not be limited to the mouth and our Lincoln dentists may refer you to a medical doctor for an evaluation.
-Our health oriented Lincoln dentists may suggest additional lifestyle changes that may dramatically impact your overall health and help to keep the Periodontal disease in remission.
+Our health oriented dentists in Lincoln, NE may suggest additional lifestyle changes that may dramatically impact your overall health and help to keep the Periodontal disease in remission.

-1. Stop smoking or Vaping.
+- Stop smoking or Vaping.
 Tobacco use is a significant risk factor for the development of periodontitis.
 Smokers are seven times more likely to get gum disease than nonsmokers, and smoking can lower the chances of success of some treatments.
-Read about Facts and Risks of Electronic Cigarettes here.

-3. Fix your gut by taking probiotics.
-Find out how to choose the best probiotics.
+- Fix your gut by taking probiotics.
+Find out how to choose an excellent probiotic.

-6. Eat a diet that is rich in omega-3 fatty acids; the kinds found in fatty fish (herring, salmon, sardines, trout, tuna,) fish oil, and flaxseed.
+- Eat a diet that is rich in omega-3 fatty acids; the kinds found in fatty fish (herring, salmon, sardines, trout, and tuna), fish oil, and flaxseed.

 Does Insurance cover Periodontal (Gum) Disease treatment?

-Most dental insurances do cover some of the cost for Periodontal disease treatment, We accept many dental insurance plans and would be happy to discuss your specific insurance plan before beginning the treatment for a Periodontal disease.
+Most dental insurances do cover some of the cost for Periodontal disease treatment.
+Our dentists in Lincoln, NE accept many dental insurance plans and would be happy to discuss your specific insurance plan before beginning the treatment for a Periodontal disease.